-The Watchtower’s interpretation of that verse identifies the slaughtered head as the Anglo-American dual world power.
+The Watchtower has identified the seventh head of the wild beast as the Anglo-American dual world power.
 This seems to be reasonable, especially in view of what the angel told John at Revelation 17:10.
-It reads: “There are seven kings: five have fallen, one is, the other has not yet arrived, but when he does he must remain a short while.”
+It reads: “And there are seven kings: Five have fallen, one is, and the other has not yet arrived; but when he does arrive, he must remain a short while.”

-But the question to consider is whether the prophecy that calls for one of the heads of the wild beast to receive a deadly wound and then revive has been fulfilled yet.
+But the question to consider is whether the prophecy that calls for one of the heads of the wild beast to receive a mortal wound and then revive has been fulfilled yet.

 One example of an ill-fitted piece in the prophetic puzzle is the Watchtower’s interpretation of the beast from the abyss—or in the case of the Watchtower’s interpretations—beasts (plural) from the abyss.